 - Class B:- Low moderate risk like Hypodermic Needles, suction equipment, etc.

-- Class C:- Moderate high-risk devices like Lung ventilator, etc.
+- Class C:- Moderate high-risk devices like Lung ventilators, etc.

 - Class D:- High-risk devices like Heart valves, implantable devices, etc.

 Where Class A & B devices are considered to be less risky and moderate devices, for which the application to manufacture has to be filed to the State Licensing Authority.
 Whereas Class C &D are considered to be high and very High-risk devices and the application for these has to be filed to the Central Licensing Authority of India.

 The provisions related to activities such as the Import, manufacture, sale, and distribution of medical devices have been regulated under the provisions of the Drugs & Cosmetic Act 1940 & Rules 1945.
 Therefore, any person/firm/enterprise, etc. holding a wholesale drug license and/or manufacturing license issued under the Drugs and Cosmetics Act, 1940 and Rules 1945 could make an application for Registration and import of medical devices into India.

 - Registration/Import of any existing medical device;

 - Registration /import of any new medical device